 There are numerous reasons to start a teachers blog.
 Besides being an ideal means to exercise great writing skills and communication, blogging promotes critical thinking, broadens the class content by providing peer-to-peer interactions, and liberates sharing ideas and opinions relevant to your learners.
-Furthermore, it helps in nurturing research and organisational skills.
+Furthermore, it helps in nurturing literacy, research and organisational skills.

 Therefore, it is instrumental for a teacher to set up a blog and below are the best-designed steps to start a teachers blog for your class

 Before we get down to the steps, there are requirements for a teacher to start blogging.
 It is a general misconception that you must be a great writer to be a successful blogger.
 Although a good blogger needs to be influential in the word, it is not a barrier to an aspiring edublogger.